Fixed Mindset vs Growth Mindset: Rewire Your Mindset Today!

 Once you become aware of the times when you tend to think in a fixed mindset, you can start to catch yourself and change your thinking.

 However, this is only the first step.
-In order to truly change your mindset, you also need to adopt a growth mindset by believing in your ability to learn and grow.
+To truly change your mindset, you also need to adopt a growth mindset by believing in your ability to learn and grow.

 With a growth mindset, you view setbacks as opportunities to learn and improve.
 When you combine self-awareness with a growth mindset, you create the perfect conditions for positive change.